Welcome & Organization

 Objective of the Lab

 In this lab you will ideate, validate, plan and develop your own mobile app.
-The focus of the lab is not on the best software architecture.
-However, we expect you to apply your knowledge of OOAD and the parallel course SWE -- here, you find the lecture slides of both modules.
+We expect you to apply your knowledge of OOAD/SC and the parallel course SE -- here, you find the lecture slides of both modules.
 You should also have a basic understanding of databases or take the parallel course.

 focus